Got a fertility charting question? Click on the topic you’re interested in, then use the drop down menus to find the answer to your question.

 3. Different types of cervical fluid with no obvious pattern

 The good news is that these side-effects from the use of hormonal contraception will usually disappear within a few months and a normal cervical fluid pattern should return.
 See Step 3: Module 12 of the program for more information on normal patterns of cervical fluid.

 I’m finding it really confusing telling the different types of cervical fluid apart.
 Is this normal?

-Remember that if your fluid appears to be a mix between 2 different types, you can record it as such eg. S/C (sticky/creamy) or C/E (creamy/eggwhite).
+Remember that if your fluid seems to be a mix between 2 different types, just record it as such eg. S/C (sticky/creamy) or C/E (creamy/eggwhite).

 To help you with your observations, check out the ‘Cervical Fluid Variations’ and ‘Cervical Fluid Cheat Sheet’ downloads from the Step 2 Resources tab.

 I often get up at night to go to the toilet or tend to my toddler.
 Will this affect my temperatures?

 This will depend on your individual metabolism and how often you wake.
 It’s a good idea to record any unsettled sleep patterns on your chart, but many women find that night waking doesn’t affect their temperature recordings.
 The important thing is that you are getting a 2 – 3 hour block of sleep before taking your temperature at the normal time.

 If you wake within your final 3 hours of sleep, take your temperature then, as well as at your normal time.
 For example, if you normally take your temperature at 6.30 am but you wake at 5 am to go to the bathroom, you won’t get a 3 hour block of sleep before your normal wake time.
 In this

 case, take your temperature at 5 am and then again at 6.30am and compare them.
 Use the temperature that’s most consistent with your other temperatures.